New Orleans Immigration Removal Lawyers

 At the Law Office of James A. Graham, our New Orleans immigration lawyers provide aggressive, experienced guidance for individuals facing removal.
 We represent people in all phases of their immigration process.
 We’ll explain how the removal proceedings work and make every argument possible on your behalf.
-Call us in New Orleans or Slidell as soon as you learn you or a loved one is being requested to leave the United States.
+Call us in New Orleans as soon as you learn you or a loved one is being requested to leave the United States.

 How can we help?

 - Why would the government start removal proceedings?

 - How do removal proceedings start in New Orleans?

 - How do we contest removal proceedings in New Orleans?

 - Am I eligible for cancellation of removal?